 My walks through Antwerp and Brussels are all about observation, without a preconceived plan or goal.
 I am naturally attracted by dirty glass and reflections, facades and objects marked by the ravages of time, by shapes, layers and textures that we normally ignore, and how they work together.
 I cherish the freedom of chaos, and I love to surrender to chance.

 I take my photos with a simple, handy, mirrorless digital camera.
 Because modern cameras are designed to reproduce colors as realistically as possible, and since a correct representation of reality does not interest me much, I pay attention to adjusting the colors afterwards.
 Often I strive for a warmer, more “analog” tone.
 Other than that, I keep post-processing limited.
 The street photographer in me resists erasing or adding image elements.

-Belgian street photographer Marc Pennartz was born in the Netherlands, lived in Sweden and is now based in the Antwerp region in Belgium.
-A journalist by profession, he initially picked up a camera to illustrate his articles.
-In recent years, he has been dedicating his time to his own interpretation of street photography.
-Most of his work is shot in Antwerp, Brussels and other Belgian cities.
-He regularly gives lectures and workshops on street photography.
+Belgian street photographer (for lack of a better word) Marc Pennartz was born in the Netherlands, lived in Sweden and is now based in the Antwerp region in Belgium.
+He has been or is also a journalist, published author, researcher, copywriter, musician and documentary maker.
+The biggest part of his photographic work is shot in Antwerp, Brussels and other Belgian cities.
+He regularly gives lectures and workshops on (abstract) street photography.

 Marc runs a Dutch-language blog on street photography: straatfotograaf.be

 - Weekly column Straatfotograaf (photo & text) in Gazet van Antwerpen